inet-framework/inet/showcases/emulation/basic/doc/index.rst

 to the real receiver host.
 The :ned:`ExtLowerEthernetInterface` is now used as the sender host's ethernet interface.

-Now that the sender host is the simulated one, besides its ethernet interface the ping application needs to be configured as well:
+Now that the sender host is simulated, besides its ethernet interface the ping application needs to be configured as well:

 .. literalinclude:: ../omnetpp.ini